Terry S. Smith, Ph.D., Executive Director

 I am extremely proud of the Dallas County Juvenile Department staff especially those who shifted their paradigm by thinking outside of the box.
 By tackling the ‘low hanging’ fruit we have been able to keep low-level offenders in the community thus preventing further ingress into our system.

-We have an incomparable and consummate judiciary team lead by Judge Cheryl Shannon-305th District Court and Judge William Mazur-304th District Court along with their Associate Judges and Detention Judge; Judge Derrick Morrison, Judge Diana Herrera and Judge Melinda Forbes respectively.
+We have an incomparable and consummate judiciary team lead by Judge Cheryl Shannon-305th District Court and Judge Andrea Martin-304th District Court along with their Associate Judges and Detention Judge; Judge Derrick Morrison, Judge Alice Rodriguez and Judge Melinda Forbes respectively.
 Their support directly sets our foundation for new and innovative programming.
 Additionally, we have had tremendous support from our Juvenile Board.
 They too have demonstrated incredible dedication by giving their free time, supporting initiatives and sharing our successes in their travels.